Garma Festival of Traditional Cultures

 The Garma Festival of Traditional Cultures (Garma) is Australia's largest Indigenous cultural gathering, taking place over four days each August in northeast Arnhem Land, in the Northern Territory, Australia.
 Hosted by the Yothu Yindi Foundation, Garma is a celebration of the cultural traditions of the Yolngu people, and a major community gathering for the clans and families of the Arnhem Land region.

 The event showcases traditional miny'tji (art), ancient story-telling, manikay (song), and bunggul (dance).
-It is held at Gulkula, a significant Gumatj ceremonial site about 40 km from the township of Nhulunbuy, attracts more than 2500 guests each year and is often sold out months in advance.
+It is held at Gulkula, a significant Gumatj ceremonial site about 40 km from the township of Nhulunbuy, attracts more than 2,500 guests each year and is often sold out months in advance.

 In recent years, Garma has become an important fixture on the political calendar, attracting business, political, academic, and philanthropic leaders to help shape Indigenous affairs policy through the Key Forum conference.

 History

 The first Garma was held in 1999 and was little more than a backyard barbecue.
 Dhapanbal Yunupingu, the daughter of Dr M Yunupingu, said the first event was a small-scale affair.
 "I remember when Galarrwuy and dad brought us here, and they were standing on the Bunggul ground, and they said: This is the Garma site, this is where the festival is going to be.'
 We were only little.
 Dad picked his camp.
 My uncles picked their camp.
 There were five white fellas who came.
 There were no tents, two cars, and a BBQ.
 Our chef slept next to the back of the ute in a swag".

+In 2010, Rhoda Roberts was consultant festival director of the festival, and helped to shape its future.

+2013

+The 50th anniversary of the Yirrkala bark petitions was celebrated at the Garma Festival in 2013, with former mission head teacher Ron Croxford invited as a special guest.